bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-04-devloper-portal.md

 ## Create an app

-To create an app, sign in to or create an account with the [Developer Portal](https://devtools.bigcommerce.com).
+To create an app, sign in or create an account with the [Developer Portal](https://devtools.bigcommerce.com).
 Creating an app also creates an app API account.
 To learn more about app API accounts, see the [Guide to API Accounts](/api-docs/getting-started/authentication/rest-api-authentication#app-api-accounts).

 1. Click the **Create an app** button on the right side of the landing page.